 Of course, God could have made everything in six 24-hour days if he had wished.
 Yet one has to keep in mind that such an interpretation would be based upon just one possible definition of a word that was used in a poem, and the Bible gives no further information.
 Yet the Bible gives extremely detailed records for the timing of the flood and the chronology of Adam and his descentants.

 So they are saying that we should believe in Jesus, even though he didn’t know what he was talking about.
-In so doing, they make Christianity look self-contradictory and ridiculous, and deny the very basis for their own faith.

 For example, in one TV documentary, an ‘expert’ stood in what was supposed to be Jesus’ tomb.
 Observing how large and deeply cut the tomb is into the rock, he argued that it couldn’t be Jesus’ tomb, because a simple carpenter could never afford such an elaborate burial place!